-- - (i) the Government of any State which is a Party to the Interim Agreement; - (ii) the Government of any other State which is a member of the International Telecommunication Union.
-2 - (b) The Government of any State referred to in paragraph (a) of this Article may accede to this Agreement after it is closed for signature.
+- (a) This Agreement shall be open for signature for six months from , 1969 in Washington by: - (i) the Government of any State which is a Party to the Interim Agreement; - (ii) the Government of any other State which is a member of the International Telecommunication Union. - (b) The Government of any State referred to in paragraph (a) of this Article may accede to this Agreement after it is closed for signature.
 The financial conditions under which the Signatory of a Government acceding to this Agreement shall sign the Operating Agreement shall be determined by the Board of Governors. - (c) This Agreement shall enter into force on the date on which it has been signed without reservation as to approval, or has been approved after such reservation, by two-thirds of the parties to the Interim Agreement, except that such two-thirds must include Parties who hold or Parties whose Signatories hold at least eighty percent (80%) of the total investment quota under the Special Agreement.
 For each Government signing this Agreement after it has entered into force, the Agreement shall be effective upon signature or, if it signs subject to a reservation as to approval, on approval by it. - (d) Any Government which signs this Agreement subject to a reservation as to approval may, as long as this Agreement is open for signature, declare that it applies this Agreement provisionally and shall thereupon be considered a Party to this Agreement.
 Such provisional application shall terminate: